 She adds that the role and nature of the business will influence whether this benefit makes sense for the organization.
 For the Girl Scouts of Greater Iowa, the benefit aligns with their culture by supporting and celebrating women both as mothers and working professionals.

-“Culture is key to a benefit like this working and the individuals feeling they are psychologically safe to bring their child to work without concern or judgement related to their potential performance,” she says.
+“Culture is key to a benefit like this working and the individuals feeling they are psychologically safe to bring their child to work without concern or judgment related to their potential performance,” she says.

 Right now, Shelton says, the biggest concern in the office is when baby Finley leaves.